linuxfandudeguy/theparrotcollection/README.md

 ###### lets party

 ## Usage
-If you want to put these parrots in your website, then put a image tag with the following URL format:
+If you want to put these parrots in your website, then follow these instructions:

+Look inside the repository for a parrot you like.

+Make a image tag in your website with a URL in this format:

 **`https://parrotio.netlify.app/{parrot you want to put in your website}`**